encode/django-rest-framework/docs/api-guide/authentication.md

         }
         return Response(content)

-## Apache mod_wsgi Specific Configuration
+## Apache mod_wsgi specific configuration

-Unlike other HTTP headers, the authorisation header is not passed through to a WSGI application by default.
-This is the case as doing so could leak information about passwords through to a WSGI application which should not be able to see them when Apache is performing authentication.
+Note that if deploying to [Apache using mod_wsgi][mod_wsgi_official], the authorization header is not passed through to a WSGI application by default, as it is assumed that authentication will be handled by Apache, rather than at an application level.

-If it is desired that the WSGI application be responsible for handling user authentication, then it is necessary to explicitly configure mod_wsgi to pass the required headers through to the application.
-This can be done by specifying the WSGIPassAuthorization directive in the appropriate context and setting it to 'On'.
+If you are deploying to Apache, and using any non-session based authentication, you will need to explicitly configure mod_wsgi to pass the required headers through to the application.
+This can be done by specifying the `WSGIPassAuthorization` directive in the appropriate context and setting it to `'On'`.

     # this can go in either server config, virtual host, directory or .htaccess
     WSGIPassAuthorization On

-[Reference to official mod_wsgi documentation][mod_wsgi_official]

 # API Reference